seal-research/OmniCode/adding_tasks.md

 2. Make sure you have an OpenAI API key set to the `OPENAI_API_KEY` environment variable and that Docker is working.

 ##### To run Agentless:
+Make sure you've pulled from our Agentless repo copy to have the most up to date version.
 Run `run_agentless.sh $target_id` passing in the target id that you wish to generate a patch for.
 Notes:
 - `run_agentless.sh` will run the method via a sequence of python commands for the different steps.
 The script was derived from the instructions and commands at https://github.com/simonalford42/Agentless/blob/main/README_swebench.md, see that page for full explanation and instructions.